 Allotment Order.
-A budget authorization document issued to identified agencies to incur obligations not exceeding a given amount during a specified period for the purpose indicated, pursuant to specific laws or regulations.
-This includes General Appropriations Act as an Allotment Order (GAAAO), General Allotment Release Order (GARO), and Special Allotment Release Order (SARO).
+A budget authorization document, issued to specific agencies to incur obligations not exceeding a given amount during a specified period for the purpose indicated, pursuant to specific laws or regulations.
+This includes General Appropriations Act as the Allotment Order (GAAAO), General Allotment Release Order (GARO), and Special Allotment Release Order (SARO).